 Follow this link to the page with resources for solar professionals.
 You can find information on solar zoning in the City of Milwaukee, a checklist of what to submit for a solar permit as well as links for scheduling inspections and interconnection.
 We are also pleased to annouced new, lower solar permit fees!
 We are working hard to make installing solar in the City of Milwaukee easier and more affordable.

-Milwaukee Shines partners with the renewable energy non-profit the Midwest Renewable Energy Association (MREA) to coordinate neighborhood group buys in the Greater Milwaukee region and it was our most successful program to date!
+Milwaukee Shines is once again partnering with the renewable energy non-profit the Midwest Renewable Energy Association (MREA) to coordinate neighborhood group buys in the Greater Milwaukee region and it was our most successful program to date!
 The advantage of a group buy is the power of volume purchasing, which can significantly reduce the upfront costs of installing solar in your home or business.

 Please visit the Milwaukee Solar Group Buy page for more info!